miker704/Strife/patches.md

     - Fixed selection color issue with hide/show member list in DmServer Header NavBar.
     - Added conditional rendering to display hide or show members list for the tool tip when clicking the group chat member icon in DmServer Header NavBar.
     - Swapped from Div to section in Server Header NavBar.
+    - Swapped from Div to section in DmServer Header NavBar.

 ## Backend Changes